 Claudia Bustamante – Managing Editor

-Claudia is the communications manager for UCLA ITS and the UCLA Lewis Center for Regional Policy Studies, where she leads strategy, branding and production.
+Claudia is the communications manager for the UCLA Institute of Transportation Studies, where she leads strategy, branding and production.
 In previous roles, she’s managed communications and development efforts for a community mental health agency, a military-affiliated clinic, and multiple university research centers.
-Claudia has a master’s degree in journalism from USC.
+Claudia has a master’s degree in journalism from USC and a bachelor’s from UCLA.

 Alyssa Zhu – Design Assistant

-Alyssa is a sophomore at UCLA studying design media arts.
+Alyssa is a junior at UCLA studying design media arts.

 Angela Wu – Web Assistant

-Angela is a junior at UCLA studying computer science.
+Angela is a recent graduate of UCLA, where she studied computer science.
 She works as a web assistant for UCLA ITS.

 Professor, UC Davis Department of Environmental Science and Policy